Home DH-debate

 Darwin's "The Origin of Species" was published in 1859.
 Darwin's theory is based on two factors, which have always guided livestock breeding.
 Namely, that the offspring usually inherits their parents' characteristics, and that there are nevertheless considerable variations within each species, which are randomly combined in different ways.

-In livestock breeding, the development of the species takes place because the farmers select the individuals with advantageous combinations of properties for further breeding.
+In livestock breeding, the development of the species takes place because the farmers select the individuals with advantageous combinations of characteristics for further breeding.

-In nature, it is the "struggle for life", which identifies the most appropriate individuals for "re-breeding."
-Only the best survive and have offspring, which mainly inherit their parents' properties and hence the ability to survive.
+In nature, it is the "struggle for life", which identifies the most appropriate individuals for "further breeding."
+Only the best survive and get offspring, which mainly inherit their parents' characteristics and hence the ability to survive.

 Some animals are social, some are not.
 If two tigers meet in the jungle of India, they will probably start a fight.
 Tigers are not-social animals, and in general, they cannot stand each other.